Brikster/glyphs/README.md

 ### Decorated chat message
 ![Decorated chat message](markdown/example_message.png)

-At the left part of message you can see the texture with Minecraft® logo (all rights belong to their respective owners), that's just and example.
+At the left part of message you can see the texture with Minecraft® logo (all rights belong to their respective owners, that's just an example).

 #### How to reproduce